VladimirTechMan/salsa-format-spec/README.md

  ------------|---------|------------
  "version"   | string  | Required.
 Version number of the SALSA format used for the given file.
  "creator"   | object  | Optional.
 An object of type creator that contains the information of the application that created this SALSA file.
  "startedDateTime" | string | Optional.
 The timestamp for the moment when the packet capturing activity actually started.
-Formatted according to a subset of ISO 8601 formats (see details below).
+Formatted according to a subset of valid formats from ISO 8601 (*see details below*).
  "duration"  | string  | Optional.
 Total duration of the packet capturing activity, in milliseconds.
  "comment"   | string  | Optional.
 A comment provided by the user or the application.
  "protocol"  | string  | Optional.
 The name of the signaling protocol being represented by all the entries in the "packets" array.